nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 pdfs = dict(N=pdf_G1, U=pdf_U1)
 ```

-Now that we have reviewed some probability, we can look at statistical inference, in particular
+Now that we have reviewed some probability, we can look at statistical inference and estimation, in particular

 # Bayes' rule